 Most people appreciate that pharmacists are highly qualified healthcare professionals.
 On average, Australians visit a community pharmacy about 18 times a year (which is three times the average that we visit the doctor!) – and there’s often a highly valued relationship between a pharmacist and patients.

-We mostly see pharmacists in retail ‘chemist’ outlets, as small-business owners, managers or professional staff, but their roles are more diverse than we may realise.
-They not only dispense prescription medicines to customers but also advise us on the use of healthcare products and maintain our medication records.
+We often see pharmacists in retail ‘chemist’ outlets, as business owners, managers or professional staff, but their roles are more diverse than we may realise.
+While pharmacists are experts in medicines, their role extends far beyond dispensing.
+They work directly with patients and healthcare teams to optimise medication use, support disease prevention, deliver health services such as vaccinations, and help manage a range of acute and chronic health conditions.
 Pharmacists are also found in hospitals, aged care facilities, doctors surgeries, universities and government organisations – but they’re not chemists.

 What’s the difference between a pharmacist and a chemist?